chasedonovan/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach calls a provided function on each element on the array.
+.map uses the return values to creat new array the same size as the original array.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. callback functions is a function that is passed to another function with the expactation that the other function will call it. higher-order function is a function that takes another function as an argument and/or returns a function to its callers.
 3. What is closure?
+is an object that gives you access to an outer function's scope from an inner function.
 4. Describe the four rules of the 'this' keyword.
+  - Window/Global Object Binding: the value of "this" will be the window object
+  - Implicit Binding: when a function is called by a preceding dot, the object before that dot is this
+  - New Binding: when a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function
+  - Explicit Binding: when either the call or apply method is used, this is explicityly defined

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to gain access and call functions from the parent constructor

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.